First double-differential measurement of kinematic imbalance in neutrino interactions with the MicroBooNE detector

 Extracted cross sections as a function of $\delta\alpha_{T}$ are shown in Fig.~\ref{DeltaAlphaTInDeltaPT}.
 Here we perform comparisons to the recently added theory driven $\texttt{GENIE v3.0.6 G21\_11b\_00\_000}$ configuration ($\texttt{G21 hN}$)~\cite{geniev3highlights}.
 This configuration uses the SuSAv2 model for CCQE and CCMEC interactions~\cite{PhysRevD.101.033003}, and the hN2018 FSI model~\cite{hN2018}.
 The modeling choices for RES, DIS, and COH interactions are the same as for $\texttt{G18}$.
 We investigated the effect of the FSI-modeling choice by comparing the $\texttt{G21 hN}$ results to the ones obtained with $\texttt{G21 hA}$, where the hA2018 FSI model was used instead, and to $\texttt{G21 G4}$ with the recently coupled $\texttt{GEANT4}$ FSI framework~\cite{Wright:2015xia}.
 The prediction where the FSI effects have been turned off ($\texttt{G21 no-FSI}$) is also included for comparison.
+The impact of different QE modeling options as a function of the same variables is investigated in the Supplemental Material.

 The single-differential results as a function of $\delta\alpha_{T}$ using all the events that satisfy our selection are shown in Fig.~\ref{DeltaAlphaTInDeltaPT}a.
 The prediction without FSI shows a uniform behavior as a function of $\delta\alpha_{T}$ and is disfavored by the data.
 The addition of FSI effects leads to a $\approx$ 30\% asymmetry around $\delta\alpha_{T} = 90^{\circ}$.
 The three FSI models used here for comparison yield a consistent behavior.
 The double-differential result shown in Fig.~\ref{DeltaAlphaTInDeltaPT}b using events with $\delta p_{T} <$ 0.2\,GeV/$c$ illustrates a uniform distribution indicative of the suppressed FSI impact in that part of the phase-space.
 The $\texttt{G21 no-FSI}$ prediction is higher than the other FSI predictions.
 The difference comes from the generation of multiple particles above detection threshold due to reinteraction effects in the FSI-rich samples.
 Such events do not satisfy the signal definition and therefore introduce the difference in the absolute scale.
 The double-differential results using events with $\delta p_{T} >$ 0.4\,GeV/$c$ are shown in Fig.~\ref{DeltaAlphaTInDeltaPT}c and illustrate the presence of strong FSI effects with a significantly enhanced asymmetry around $90^{\circ}$.
 Thus, the high $\delta\alpha_{T}$ region is highly informative for the FSI-modeling performance in event generators.
 See Supplemental Material for details on the interaction breakdown of the aforementioned results and~\cite{RefPRD} for further double-differential results.